magusfabius/flowwery/README.md

 The team behind Flowwery will focus on continuously improving the platform's user experience, security, and transparency to build a loyal user base and ensure the long-term success of the project.
 Ultimately, the business plan aims to position Flowwery as the leading decentralized lottery platform on the Flow Blockchain and beyond 🚀.

+We are also planning to create a Lottery as a Service type of business plan.
+We will be able to provide the creation for lotteries

 ## Technology